 top of page

-THE PLAN!
+OUR PLAN!

-My goal is to provide lessons that achieve the goals of the student; whether that is to play their favourite AC/DC song, achieve their next grading certificate, or learning a cool groove so that they can jam with their siblings.
+Our goal is to provide lessons that achieve the goals of the student; whether that is to play their favourite AC/DC song, achieve their next grading certificate, or learning a cool groove so that they can jam with their siblings.

-I take this job very seriously and the student's needs always trump academics.
+We take this job very seriously and the student's needs always trump academics.
 You can't rush proper achievement.

 Sam playing drums at a festival in Hampshire